psi4/psi4/doc/sphinxman/source/cppe.rst

   already been installed (instructions at :ref:`sec:quickconda`), CPPE can be obtained through ``conda install cppe -c psi4``.
-  Then enable it as a feature with :makevar:`ENABLE_cppe`, hint its location with :makevar:`CMAKE_PREFIX_PATH`, and rebuild |PSIfour| to detect PCMSolver and activate dependent code.
+  Then enable it as a feature with :makevar:`ENABLE_cppe`, hint its location with :makevar:`cppe_DIR`, and rebuild |PSIfour| to detect CPPE and activate dependent code.

 * Previous bullet had details.
 To build |PSIfour| from source and use cppe from conda without thinking, consult :ref:`sec:condapsi4dev`.